JAYASREE24032006/Ex-5-CD-Lab/README.md

     printf("Invalid string\n");
 }
 ```
-# OUTPUT :
+## OUTPUT :
 ![image](https://github.com/user-attachments/assets/0a2864c6-6153-4fc2-a095-e7843a7f5912)

-# RESULT :
+## RESULT :
-The YACC program to recognize the grammar anb where n>=10 is executed successfully and the output is verified.
+The YACC program to recognize the grammar anb where n>=10 is executed successfully and the output is verified Successfully.